 CONCLUSIONS Primary care physicians have played a crucial role in delivery of vaccinations to the US population, including the elderly, between 2012-2017.
 These findings indicate primary care practices may be a crucial element of vaccine counseling and delivery in the upcoming COVID-19 recovery and immunization efforts in the United States.

-Ann Fam Med 2021;19:351-355. https://doi.org/10.1370/afm.2679.
+Ann Fam Med 2021;19:Online. https://doi.org/10.1370/afm.2679.

 Annals "Online First" article.
+Accepted for publication in a later issue.

 INTRODUCTION